-Well, these numbers are also called Stock Keeping Unit or SKU.
+Well, these numbers are also called Stock Keeping Units or SKUs.
 With this, your ID should be unique.

 Using SKU numbers can help in identifying products much faster.
-So when you pick them from the shelf and pack them into the boxes for further process.
-You can do all the work much hassle-free.
+So when you pick them from the shelf, pack them into the boxes for further processing.
+You can do all the work much more hassle-free.

-Also, it plays an important role once your business starts to grow and you add more products to your e-commerce business.
+Also, it plays an important role once your business grows and you add more products to your e-commerce business.

-Especially if you are planning to add more similar items and it needs to differentiate based on their family of products, using SKU is a smart choice.
+Especially if you are planning to add more similar items and need to differentiate based on their family of products, using SKU is a smart choice.

-Takeaway: SKU helps in keeping the process much faster, You can easily identify the products, know where you need to store them, and keep the tabs on the quantities that you have on hand.
+Takeaway: SKU helps keep the process much faster; you can easily identify the products, know where you need to store them, and keep tabs on the quantities you have on hand.